Shih-Yu/Articles/Cronos_Setup/truffle_config.md

 # Truffle Simple Storage on Cronos Testnet

-In this article, we will explore how to deploy a Simple Storgage contract from Truffle to Cronos' testnet.
+In this article, we will explore how to deploy a Simple storgage contract from Truffle to the Cronos testnet.

 ## About